Romney Street Group: History

 The RSG was founded in February 1917 by J. P. Thorp, who was the drama critic for Punch, to generate policies for the post war reconstruction of Britain for the Lloyd George government.
 Thorp stated his intention was to bring together a "group of interesting men for a weekly lunch and casual discussion", which became the format of meetings.
-The name came from its first meeting place, the home of the actress Edyth Goodall at 58 Romney Street.
+The name came from its first meeting place, the home of the actress Edyth Goodall at 58 Romney Street, Westminster.
 Rather than impose on their hostess for too long, the RSG only met in Romney Street for about 18 months, before relocating to the premises of the Garton Foundation in Dean's Yard, Westminster.
 The first chairman (1917–1933) was Thomas Jones, who from 1916 to 1930 was Deputy Secretary to the Cabinet.
 Other members were mostly civil servants, academics and journalists.

 Jones's archive suggests that the chairman would set the agenda for each meeting and outline the topics that were to be discussed during lunch.
 A 2007 history of the first five years of the RSG, up to the fall of the Lloyd George administration, concluded that the RSG "had no direct influence on government policy".
 However, according to the Oxford Dictionary of National Biography, the RSG "formed the embryo of the staff of the Ministry of Reconstruction under Christopher Addison that was formed by Lloyd George on 17 July 1917".
 Indeed, a 2006 book and 2018 article on post World War I British industrial relations describe the formation of the RSG as an "important moment in the elaboration of the idea of economic or functional democracy in Great Britain", because of the "seminal importance [of the RSG] to the results produced by the Whitley Committee".
 The autobiography of Jack Catchpool (who chaired the RSG from 1935 to 1950) notes that various ideas discussed during the inter-war years did eventually get on the statute books, but the RSG's strict use of the Chatham House Rule prevented any public recognition.
 The RSG might have also influenced political discourse through journalist members, which included editorial staff at The New Statesman and The Nation & Athenaeum magazine.
 For example, Kingsley Martin, who edited The New Statesman from 1930 to 1960, states in his autobiography that the RSG was his "most important contact ... with different modes of thought", and his biographer describes the RSG as "influential but little known".